JasonThomasData/killer_robots_reinforcement_learning/README.md

 The important part is at the end of each generation where a robot either succeeds or fails.
 On a bad result, the agent/robot will iterate over its list of tuples and for each observed state, will search a database for that record and subtract a point from that move's value.
 For a good result, the move for each corresponding state will increment one point.

 This necessarily takes longer to achieve a result tha most reinforcement learning where each action would be rewarded instantly.

+However, I find this sandbox approach more interesting and requires less work from me to give the robot feedback each turn - to think of all the edge cases that would affect the outcome.

 At first these results will be poor, but after some time, we can expect the agent's cumulative success rate to approach 100%.